Table of Contents[Hide][Show]

-From helping you meditate to reducing your stress, here are the seven benefits of Zen music.
+From helping you meditate to reducing your stress, here are the eight benefits of Zen music.

 1. It Promotes Deeper Meditation

 When you talk about Zen music, meditation won’t be far behind.
-Meditation is a practice of intentionally bringing your thoughts to the present for a variety of reasons.
+Meditation is a practice of intentionally bringing your thoughts to the present.

-It’s a lot easier said than done.
-It’s not unusual for thoughts to wander, especially for beginners.
+Of course, it’s a lot easier said than done, and it’s not unusual for thoughts to wander, especially for beginners.

-In fact, many people end up daydreaming or letting their thoughts overtake the practice.
-In turn, it takes a while before they can fully maximize the benefits of meditation.
+In fact, many people end up daydreaming or letting their thoughts overtake the meditation practice.
+In turn, it sometimes takes a while before they can fully maximize the benefits of meditation.

 Another great kind of Zen music to look for is known as “alpha wave frequencies.”
-Compared to beta waves, which the brain creates when it’s active or being logical and controlling, alpha waves are of lower frequency but promote more intense relaxation even while you’re still awake.
+Compared to beta waves, which the brain creates when it’s active or being logical and controlling, alpha waves are of lower frequency and promote more intense relaxation even while you’re still awake.

 2. It Improves Your Sleep

 Sleep is an essential body function.
-It helps replenish your energy, promote healing and recovery, and sharpen your focus.
+It helps replenish your energy, promotes healing and recovery, and sharpens your focus.

 The problem is when you’re under stressful situations, sleep can be hard to come by.
 Sleep deprivation can also make you more sensitive to the effects of stress.

-You may be able to deal with a lack of sleep and stress with supplements such as Relax & Unwind.
-It can help normalize your sleeping patterns by decreasing the activities of the brain.
+You may be able to deal with a lack of sleep and stress with supplements such as Melatonin or GABA.
+These can help normalize your sleeping patterns by decreasing the activities of the brain.

 Another great tool for getting great sleep is via Zen sleep meditation music.
 A study revealed it encourages good sleep by blocking both external and internal stimuli.
 Zen meditation music is embedded with delta waves for soothing relaxation that will allow you to fall asleep fast.

 It may also stimulate sleep because it impacts the parasympathetic nervous system.
-It is a division of the autonomic nervous system that helps slows down the heart rate, among others.
+This neuronic division of the autonomic nervous system that helps slow down the heart rate, among others.
 Some relaxing sleep music can also trigger natural melatonin release, which is the hormone that controls the sleep-wake cycle.
 Your body needs to release a consistent amount of melatonin in order to get a good night’s sleep.

 3. Zen Music Can Help Decrease Pain

 Music can alleviate emotional pain, but it may also work on physical pain.
 Both chronic stress and chronic pain can have similar symptoms.
-A 2014 study showed it may help patients suffering from chronic pain like fibromyalgia.
+A 2014 study showed that certain types of music may help patients suffering from chronic pain like fibromyalgia.

 How does Zen music do it?
-One, it may stimulate the brain to create opioids, which gives you a natural high and works similarly as morphine without the medications.
+Many speculate that it may stimulate the brain to create natural opioids, which block pain signals, working not unlike morphine (without any medication side effects).